-As mentioned in section 6.1, on June 28, 2015, a new Government was formed in Denmark.
-According to the government platform the Government wants a successful integration process with fewer people living in parallel societies with no contact to the rest of the Danish society.
-Furthermore, the Government wishes to make a new and better integration programme with a greater focus on results and aiming at increasing the incentives of both municipalities and immigrants with the aim of a more successful integration process.
+As mentioned in section 6.1, on November 28.
+2016, two additional parties "Liberal Alliance" and the "Conservatives" were included the government.
+According to its platform the government wants a successful integration process with fewer people living in parallel societies with no contact to the rest of the Danish society.
+The Danish government believes that practical labour market acquaintance is the surest path to obtain regular employment and integration in general.

-In February 2016, the Government launched the proposal "United for better integration" and called for negotiations with social partners and municipalities in order to reach agreements on integration.
-The Government intends to amend the integration programme in order to reach better results concerning labour market integration of refugees and immigrants.
-Among other things, the Government proposes to intensify the integration programme and to amend the Danish courses so that these will have even greater focus on labour market integration.
-In the Danish Finance Act for 2016 a budget of 6.5 Billion DKK concerns expenditures on integration.
-In comparison, the 2013 budget was 2.0 Billion DKK.

-In March 2016, the Government signed two agreements with the social partners (the tripartite agreement) and Local Government Denmark (as the representatives for the 98 municipalities) as a follow-up on the Government proposal from February.
-The agreements aim at improving the framework for particularly labour market integration and contain a wide range of more than 80 initiatives.
-Key initiatives include:

-- The integration programme is intensified and is now a one-year programme with a clear focus on labour market participation (previously 3 years).
-It can, however, be extended with up to four additional years if employment is not achieved.
-Persons enrolled in the integration programme are entitled to a fast and intensive work-related programme which municipalities should offer no later than 1 month after arrival. - Employment opportunities will be a key consideration when individuals are allocated to a municipality.
+In March 2016 the government concluded talks with the social partners (employers', employees' and local authorities' organizations).

+- The accords agreed on involve more than 50 initiatives aiming at improving integration programs. - The general target is to improve cost-effectiveness and the outcome of employment and integration programs. - The guiding principle is 'work from day one'.
+For example it calls for a better screening of refugees' competencies, combining employment and language classes and tying refugees' allocation to job opportunities.
+For the future, the starting points are: - everybody is considered 'ready for a job' and that - everybody is to acquire real workplace experience (for example traineeships) within one month after arrival to the municipality. - Another main objective with the accords is to provide the municipalities with a more flexible and more cost-effective legal framework to handle the integration effort.
+Some key initiatives: - focusing the supply of health examinations, - enhancing flexibility in providing housing, - abolish 'integration plans' (not to be confused with the integration program) since the integration plans and programs were causing unnecessary administrative overlap in work for the municipalities, - intensifying and cutting short the integration program (see section 7.4). - Employment opportunities will be a key consideration when individuals are allocated to a municipality.
 Distribution of refugees throughout the 98 municipalities is based on an allocation scheme ensuring that refugees are widely settled.
-The future distribution will focus on better matching of individual competences and local demands for labour. - Better screening and more efficient sharing of information on skills (such as language, education, work experience, etc.) when refugees are transferred from asylum centres to municipalities. - Refugees and family reunified persons in the integration programme are automatically regarded as "job-ready" meaning they should be enrolled in job training unless considered ineligible (due to health issues etc.). - An Integration basic education scheme (IGU) is established as a temporary initiative for the next three years.
-It aims to enhance qualifications and thus employment opportunities for refugees and family reunified persons, whose skills level is not yet fully matching the requirements of the labour market.
-The 2-year IGU consists of employment in a paid internship position in a company combined with classroom education on education allowance.
-The target group is persons aged 18 40 years, who have resided in Denmark for less than 5 years. - Financial incentives for municipalities and businesses that support labour market integration of refugees and family reunified persons: A bonus of DKK 25,000 (EUR 3,333) is granted to municipalities for each additional refugee or family reunified person who achieves regular employment in 2016 and 2017.
-The bonus for companies that recruit refugees or family reunified persons during the first year after they are granted residency is DKK 40,000 (EUR 5,333), while the bonus is DKK 30,000 (EUR 4,000) for companies recruiting refugees or family reunified persons up to 2 years after they are granted a residence permit.

-- Danish language training should be organized in a flexible manner with respect for successful labour market integration (can take place directly at the workplace or outside working hours and be more labour market-oriented). - Over the next 2 years, additional funding of DKK 1 billion (or approx. EUR 133 mio.) for the municipal integration efforts, primarily in order to handle the challenges of providing adequate housing.
+The future distribution will focus on better matching of individual competences and local demands for labour.

+- Better screening and more efficient sharing of information on skills (such as language, education, work experience, etc.) when refugees are transferred from asylum centres to municipalities. - Another key measure that entered into force on July 1, 2016 is the introduction of a new and more efficient job and training program (Integrationsgrunduddannelse (IGU)) by which new arrivals are gradually over the course of two years brought into regular employment.
+Although initially they may not possess the skills and productivity required to qualify for a job on regular Danish wage levels and working conditions.
+This model includes a so-called apprentice pay and ensures that working is combined with intensive training. - Financial incentives for municipalities and businesses that support labour market integration of refugees and family reunified persons: A bonus of DKK 25,000 (EUR 3,333) is granted to municipalities for each additional refugee or family reunified person who achieves regular employment in 2016 and 2017.
+The bonus for companies that recruit refugees or family reunified persons during the first year after they are granted residency is total of DKK 40,000 (EUR 5,333), while the bonus is DKK 30,000 (EUR 4,000) for companies recruiting refugees or family reunified persons up to 2 years after they are granted a residence permit. - Danish language training should be organized in a flexible manner with respect for successful labour market integration (can take place directly at the workplace or outside working hours and be more labour market-oriented). - Over the next 2 years, additional funding of DKK 1 billion (or approx. EUR 133 mio.) for the municipal integration efforts, primarily in order to handle the challenges of providing adequate housing.
-Also, in July 2016 17 municipalities were granted DKK 30 mio.
-(EUR 4 mio) in order to strengthen local labour market integration efforts.
-The allocation is directed towards the municipalities considered to have the most integration potential according to a new benchmark study.